apache/nuttx/configs/ntosd-dm320/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-Each Neuros OSD configuration is maintained in a sudirectory and can be selected as follow:
+Each Neuros OSD configuration is maintained in a sub-directory and can be selected as follow:

 	cd tools